 Participation in Countries at Contrasting Stages of Development

-This page develops students insight into changing patterns of leisure in three very different detailed examples, including the growth of the event industry, including music festivals, the growth of international tourism in China and challenges of globalisation for young people in Bhutan.
+This page develops students insight into changing patterns of leisure in three very different detailed examples, including the growth of the event industry, including music festivals, the growth of international tourism in China and challenges of globalization for young people in Bhutan.

 How is participation in leisure activities changing in countries at different stages of development